mitre/elasticsearch-hardening/README.md

 # elasticsearch-inspec-hardening
 Private repo for the elasticsearch-inspec hardening project

-Better getting started directions -
+*We need better getting started directions*

 Dependencies:
-Install VirtualBox
+1. Install VirtualBox
-Install Vagrant
+2. Install Vagrant
-Install ruby >= 2.3
+3. Install ruby >= 2.3
-Install bundle
+4. Install bundle
   * gem install bundle

+bundle exec kitchen list
+  * Should give you a list of VM to deploy
-(Hopefully will be part of bundle file instructions, but I have not seen it work, so there be a bunch of these you have to manually do ...)
+  * But I have not seen it work, so there be a bunch of gems you have to manually do ...
     * gem install kitchen-vagrant
     * gem install inspec
     * gem install kitchen-inspec

-bundle exec kitchen list
-* gives you a list of stuff

 Pick a "suite-platform" combination
+  * Package or from repository and OS ubuntu or centos

-bundle exec kitchen create repository-ubuntu-1604
+bundle exec kitchen create package-centos-72
+  * Creates the VM

-bundle exec kitchen converge repository-ubuntu-1604
+bundle exec kitchen converge package-centos-72
+  * Runs the installation scripts like install elasticsearch and config

+Now this instance should be accessable from the [elasticsearch-inspec](https://github.com/elastic/elasticsearch-inspec) project